tofflemire/tofflemire.github.io/pages/binary_accretion.md

 <hr>
 ## Dissertation Overview

 <b>This research thread was the main focus of my thesis.
-I investigated the interaction between young binary star systems and their circumstellar disks </b>
+I investigated the interaction between young binary star systems and their circumbinary disks </b>

 ### Background